Decorations of the Romanian Royal House: Custodian of the Romanian Crown Medal

-The maximum number of Members of the Decoration is 400, this also includes institutions and organisations.
+The maximum number of Members of the Decoration is 200, this also includes institutions and organisations.

 The Decoration is celebrated on 3 May every year, which is the birthday of Queen Helen, Queen Mother of Romania born in 1898, the mother of King Michael I.

-The Sovereign and Grand Master Knights both receive their version of the Decoration which is either a Medal or a bow formed Medal.

 Male recipients are Knights of the Decoration and receive a Medal which can be worn on special occasions with a dark suit, tuxedo or tails.

 Female recipients from the House of Romania are also Knights of the Decoration, other females are Dames of the Decoration; both receive a Medal and a bow formed Medal, during the day the Medal is worn with day dresses and during the evening either the Medal or bow formed Medal can be worn with an evening gown.